What Is HDD? See The Ultimate Guide of Hard Disk Drive - Qiling

 4. Hard Drive Dead

-When hard drives dead but still recognized by your computer, create a disk image as soon as possible.
-This will give you a copy of the data on the drive, which you can then use to try the data recovery.
-If the drive is no longer recognized, you'll need to send it to a data recovery specialist.
+When a hard drive is dead but still recognized by the computer, create a disk image as soon as possible to capture the data, which can then be used for data recovery.
+If the drive is no longer recognized, it may be necessary to send it to a data recovery specialist.

 Troubleshoot another HDD fault: